 Since then, she has worked in Detroit for the past 3 years with children 0-6 years old and their caregivers, becoming an Infant Mental Health Specialist® with formal endorsement from the Michigan Association for Infant Mental Health.
 While the work centers around young children, this type of therapy greatly incorporates their caregivers regarding their own mental health and how it relates to their relationship with their child(ren).
 So, she also became certified in the Circle of Security Parenting® program, where she facilitates 8-week reflective dialogue groups or individual sessions for caregivers of all types, with a special interest in foster parents.
 She has found great joy in supporting adults with this knowledge-base to address a wide array of issues, such as: PTSD and all forms of trauma, depression, postpartum issues, anxiety, ADHD, Autism, developmental disabilities, relationships, personal growth and life transitions.

 Throughout her work, it has been essential to address the systemic barriers that impact the mental health of people with identities that are marginalized and oppressed by our society.
 Poverty, racism, homophobia, sexism, community safety, and generational trauma do not exist in a vacuum.
 She believes we all live in environments and communities that impact us greatly, so she prioritize understanding your unique cultural values and beliefs before moving on to any intervention or therapy.

-Molly is currently seeing clients via telehealth.
+Molly is currently seeing clients via telehealth and in the office.
 Read more about her on her Psychology Today Profile.